KonaTeam/kona-api/sections/spaces.md

 {
   "spaces": [{
     "name": "Scout Troop 703",
-    "color": "#b373b3",
     "details": "This is the official space for Scout Troop 703", "welcome_message": "Anything goes but keep it clean!"
   }]
 }
 ```

-Upon success, `201 Created` will be returend with the location of the new space in the `Location` header along with the current JSON representation of the space (See the **Get space** endpoint for more info).
+Upon success, `201 Created` will be returned with the location of the new space in the `Location` header along with the current JSON representation of the space (See the **Get space** endpoint for more info).

 Update space